I did it by following these 3 steps:

 Plus, it builds endurance.
 Women like endurance.

 A lot of people like to have an interval timer.
-I don’t personally use one, but I’ve seen plenty of dudes with the Gymboss version (Amazon).
+I don’t personally use one, but I’ve seen plenty of dudes with them.
 So if you’d like a dedicated watch, that’s probably your best bet.

 And realistically it is the only equipment you actually need for HIIT.
 (And it’s not even really “required”)